BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 "Because Haoyu deserved better.
 And so do you."

 She broke down, sobbing.
 The son came in from the pool, his eyes red.
 The daughter joined them from the balcony.

-They held each other, crying—not just from grief, but from relief.
+They held each other, crying.

 Dmitry quietly stepped outside, giving them space.